 CANADIAN MANOEUVRE TRAINING CENTER, CAMP WAINRIGHT, Alberta --

-The Marines and Sailors of 1st Air Naval Gunfire Liaison Company, I Marine Expeditionary Force Headquarters Group, teamed up with members of the Canadian Armed Forces and conducted a series of close air support (CAS) missions using live munitions, May 5, during Exercise Maple Resolve 2015.
+The Marines and Sailors of 1st Air Naval Gunfire Liaison Company, I Marine Expeditionary Force Headquarters Group, successfully completed Exercise Maple Resolve 2015 with the Canadian Armed Forces at the Canadian Manoeuvre Training Center, Camp Wainwright, Alberta, May 16, 2015.